NINAnor/sscd/docs/sscd_evaluate.md

   > jupyter lab
   ```

-- On a Notebook, run the following code **using the appropriate paths and directory names**
+- Run the following code on a notebook, **using the appropriate paths and directory names**

   ```
   %run eval_detector.py \